 A very large investment banking company embarked on a top-down maturity assessment initiative across its organization to move from waterfall to Agile, led by their Agile transformation team.
-The team implemented AgilityHealth® across 1,500 teams (now 2300), saw a marked increase in flow metrics of up to 26%, including release frequency, lead time to develop and velocity.
-In their journey to adopt Agile, they experienced a 33% increase in the maturity of their culture and a 50% jump in leadership maturity.
+The team implemented AgilityHealth® across 1,500 teams (now 2300), saw a marked increase in flow (speed) metrics of 26% including release frequency, a 37% increase in the throughput of their teams and a 53% jump in leadership maturity.

-With an average assessment completion rate of 98% over the course of two years, this company is dedicated to measurement and continuous improvement, and consistently finds value in the qualitative and quantitative insights that AgilityHealth provides.
+With an average program engagement rate of 98% over the course of two years, this company is dedicated to measurement and continuous improvement, and consistently finds value in the qualitative and quantitative insights that AgilityHealth provides.

 This investment banking company was trying to measure maturity in disconnected areas of the organization with homegrown assessments and Survey Monkey surveys, and couldn’t measure the maturity of their Agile and non-Agile teams.
 They had output related metrics from their ALM but that wasn’t enough.